Tunes & Blooms at The Cincinnati Zoo and Botanical Garden is an event that locals look forward to as a sign of spring.

 When is the Tunes & Blooms Event at The Cincinnati Zoo?

-The first Tunes and Blooms event this year is Thursday, April 6.
+The first Tunes and Blooms event will be on Thursday, April 3, 2025.

 2. Tulip Mania and Flowers Galore

-There are more than 100,000 tulips at The Cincinnati Zoo which makes it one of the largest tulip displays in the Midwest.
+There are more than 100,000 tulips at The Cincinnati Zoo.
+That makes it one of the largest tulip displays in the Midwest!

 If you visit the Tunes & Blooms each Thursday evening in April, you can witness the blooming process evolving over time.

-This is also a great chance to appreciate Zoo Blooms throughout the zoo featuring more than one million daffodils, hyacinths, flowering trees, shrubs, and other spring bulbs!
+This event is also a great opportunity to admire all the Zoo Blooms.
+There are more than one million daffodils, hyacinths, flowering trees, shrubs, and other spring bulbs!

-The best part is that you are there during the peak tulip bloom season.
+The best part is the event takes place during the peak tulip bloom season.

 3. See the Zoo Animals After Normal Hours